Date: 8 November 2014. Sewing Kit Saves Time.

 through the spool of thread, is knotted and then I add another

-safety pin so the spool won't slip out.
+safety pin so the spool will not slip out.
 That way always the thread is

 right there and it won't walk away.